Two-timescale Extragradient for Finding Local Minimax Points: Preliminaries

-We also study whether the methods avoid strictly non-optimal points in minimax optimization, using the following theorem, built upon the stable manifold theorem \citep[Theorem \uppercase\expandafter{\romannumeral3}.7]{shub1987global}.
-This was also used in~\citep{lee:19:fom} to show that gradient descent in minimization almost surely escapes strict saddle points.
+We also study whether the methods avoid strictly non-optimal points in minimax problems, using the following theorem, built upon the stable manifold theorem \citep {shub1987global}.
+This was used by \citet{lee:19:fom} to show that gradient descent in minimization almost surely escapes strict saddle points.